 Known as “The Posh,” which we will explain in a moment, Peterborough as club and town are anything but – which is why we think it’s a great place to see a game.
-They are in the Championship for the 2021-22 season, which feels pretty ambitious for a club their size, and their London Road home offers a nice mix of old school character and modern comforts.
+They were briefly in the Championship for the 2021-22 season, which felt pretty ambitious for a club their size, and their London Road home offers a nice mix of old school character and modern comforts.
 Take a break from the Premier League drama and take the train to Peterborough for the day.

 Peterborough United History

 A relative newcomer to English football, the club was formed in 1934 by selling ownership shares, and they drew more than 4,000 people to their first game.
 They were already known as The Posh, because the chairman of the town’s previous club had said he wanted them to be a “posh club” with “posh players.”
 They went bankrupt, so in classic English style the new club simply kept the nickname, no doubt with a self-effacing wink.

 Victoria “Posh Spice” Beckham actually sued them over the name, a case which she lost and for which, I sincerely hope, she feels ashamed.